 As cities try to recreate wildlife habitat and restore native ecosystems, they struggle to procure appropriate plant material.

 In this session, learn how the Washington DC Department of the Environment, the University of the District of Columbia, and the DC Department of Parks and Recreation are collaborating to grow a variety of native plants to aid in beautification projects and green infrastructure restoration work.
-Participants will learn about the Native Plant Greenhouse, how resources have been leveraged to build and run it, and how plants have made their way into plants across the city.
+Participants will learn about the Native Plant Greenhouse, how resources have been leveraged to build and run it, and how plants have made their way into parks across the city.